Understanding Cryptography: What It Is and How It’s Used

 The scope of cryptography extends to multiple domains:

-• Government Communications: Encryption technology is utilized to safeguard agency-to-agency communications and citizen portals, helping to ensure the nation’s security and protecting the privacy of citizens.
+Government Communications: Encryption technology is used to safeguard agency-to-agency communications and citizen portals, helping to ensure the nation’s security and protecting the privacy of citizens.
 By employing strong encryption algorithms, government agencies help keep sensitive government information confidential and protected from unauthorized access.

 While cryptography is effective, cybercriminals continuously evolve their tactics to find new ways to break into systems with sensitive data.
-Cybersecurity professionals must utilize advanced encryption technologies to stay ahead of potential threats.
+Cybersecurity professionals must use advanced encryption technologies to stay ahead of potential threats.

 Recommended Readings